Work experience provides you with skills and knowledge that will make you stand out to potential employers.

 By increasing the number of people you know, you'll increase the number of opportunities you can explore.
 It's really that simple.
 Of course, the more people you know in your industry, the better for job opportunities.

-USQ Careers and Employability run numerous events (in person and online) to allow students the chance to networking with employers.
+USQ Careers and Employability run numerous events (in person and online) to allow students the chance to network with employers.
 Networking events can be intimidating, but we’re here to offer supporting preparing for and making the most of these events.

 Access the range of events and resources to assist with networking at accesshub.usq.edu.au.